PacificBiosciences/sawfish/docs/methods/methods.md

 the two breakend end positions.
 The merged supporting read evidence of a cluster is the sum of the two input clusters.
 After merging is completed, clusters with only a single supporting read are discarded as noise.
 All others comprise the candidate breakpoint cluster set.

+### Clustered breakpoint analysis and annotation
+Prior to refinement, the clustered breakpoints are analyzed to annotate certain types of neighboring breakends in the `annotate_neighboring_breakend_clusters` method.
+Two breakends are annotated as neighbors under the following conditions:
+1. They are arranged such that being on the same haplotype is possible, ie. two breakends in opposing orientation on the same chromosome, with the right-anchored breakend occurring on the lower chromosome coordinate.
+2. They each have at least 2 reads with annotated breakend observations.
+3. The breakends occur within 2kb of each other.

 ### Candidate breakpoint cluster refinement
 In the breakpoint cluster refinement process, candidate breakpoints are assembled into SV haplotype contigs, which are